OliVis/coral/README.md

 Any additional arguments are passed to the Coral program.
 Notably:
 - It is not necessary to provide an output file `-o` or a samples file `-d` as arguments, these will be handled automatically by the script.
 - Limiting the number of iterations `-i` is required to control the test duration.

+#### Additional notes
+- Check out the `gpu` branch to run the identical program on the GPU rather than the Edge TPU, to compare hardware.
+- Use `run_tests.sh` to automatically perform tests on a range of FFT sizes.